Exploring the Capabilities of Large Language Model Encoders for Image-Text Retrieval in Chest X-rays: Methods

-Radiology reports contain long sentences, abbreviations, temporal references, and variable formatting, which make standard BERT encoders brittle. \emph{LLM2VEC4CXR} addresses the complexity of radiology language.
-Following LLM2VEC~\cite{llm2vec}, we remove the causal attention mask from decoder-only architectures to enhance bidirectional context encoding, and adopt latent attention pooling from NV-Embed~\cite{nvembed} for more informative global embeddings.
-The model is trained with two objectives: Masked Next Token Prediction (MNTP) and supervised contrastive learning.
+CXR reports contain long sentences, abbreviations, temporal references, and variable formatting, which make standard BERT encoders brittle. \emph{LLM2VEC4CXR} addresses the complexity of radiology language.
+Following LLM2VEC~\cite{llm2vec}, we remove the causal attention mask from decoder-only architectures to enhance bidirectional context encoding, and adopt latent attention pooling (LAP) for more informative global embeddings.
+The model is trained with two objectives: Masked token prediction (MTP) and supervised contrastive learning.